Fairglow/prime-factor/README.md

 ## Performance

-Typically, any 32-bit value can be factorized within a millisecond on a reasonably modern system.
-On my own machine, which is a few years old but was quite good at the time, I average about 600 nanoseconds for values around 1 Gi.
+Typically, any 32-bit value, larger than 16-bit, can be factorized within a few milliseconds on a reasonably modern system.
+On my own machine, which is a few years old but was quite good at the time, I average about 32 milliseconds for values around 1 Gi and the worst case is about 305 ms.

-64-bit values greater than 32-bit, are typically factorized between 0.4 to 2.5 seconds in the benchmark results on my machine, which also factorizes the worst case 32-bit prime number in about 250 ms and the worst case 64-bit prime number in about 20.5 seconds.
+64-bit values greater than 32-bit, are typically factorized between 0.2 to 2.5 seconds in the benchmark results on my machine, which also factorizes the worst case 64-bit prime number in about 20.5 seconds.

 The above numbers are taken from the included benchmark test, which you can run with the command: `cargo bench`.
-Note that it will take a few minutes to run the full suite (about 15 minutes on my machine).
+Note that it will take a few minutes to run the full suite (about 7 minutes on my machine).